Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Modeling the redox reactions inside a nanohole

 \section{Modeling the redox reactions inside a nanohole}

-We theoretically model the reaction-transport processes in a single nanohole to explore how the modulation potential affects the distribution of solution species inside the nanohole, with the goal of identifying the key species that influence the optical contrast measurements.
+We theoretically model the reaction-transport processes in a single nanohole to explore how the modulation potential affects the distribution of species inside the nanohole, with the goal of identifying the key species that influence the optical contrast measurements.
 We employ the standard Poisson-Nernst-Planck (PNP) equations for ionic diffusion and migration and couple them to the Butler-Volmer (BV) equation for the redox reaction, as introduced in the Methods section.
-In the model geometry shown in Fig.~\ref{Model}A, a cylindrical nanohole with diameter $d = 100$~nm and height $h = 100$~nm is connected to a large cylindrical reservoir of width $w = 10~d$ and length $l = 1000~h)$ containing the redox species~\ch{Fc(MeOH)2} and the aqueous support electrolyte~\ch{KCl} at given bulk concentrations $C_{Fc}$ and $C_{\mathrm{KCl}}$, respectively.
+We expect rectification effects to be relatively small in the present system because the Debye length of 10 nm is an order of magnitude smaller than the typical linear length scales of the nanoholes.
+In principle this rectification effect is included in the PNP equations, although a full analysis of rectification would require a coupling to the Stokes equation for electro-osmotic flow contribution.
+In the model geometry shown in Fig.~\ref{Model}A, a cylindrical nanohole with diameter $d=100$~nm and height $h=100$~nm is connected to a large cylindrical reservoir of width $w=10d$ and length $l=1000h$ containing the redox species~\ch{Fc(MeOH)2} and the aqueous support electrolyte~\ch{KCl} at given bulk concentrations $C_{\mathrm{Fc}}$ and $C_{\mathrm{KCl}}$, respectively.
 Under an applied electrode potential $V(t)$, a reversible redox reaction $\mathrm{Fc} \rightleftharpoons \mathrm{Fc^+}+e^{-}$ occurs at the electrode-electrolyte interface, where \ch{Fc} and \ch{Fc+} are short for~\ch{Fc(MeOH)2} and~\ch{Fc(MeOH)2+}, respectively.
-As shown in Fig.~\ref{Model}B, the electrode potential $V(t)=V_{ramp}(t)+V_{mdl}(t)$ is composed of a slow triangular quasi-DC scanning potential $V_{ramp}(t)$ with peak value $A_{scan}=\pm250$~mV and scan rate $R_{scan}=15\text{~mV/s}$ such that the period is 66.7~s and a sinusoidal potential $V_{mdl}(t)=V_0\sin(ft)$ with amplitude $V_0=50\text{~mV}$ and frequency $f =75$~Hz.
+As shown in Fig.~\ref{Model}B, the electrode potential $V(t)=V_{ramp}(t)+V_{mdl}(t)$ is composed of (i) a slow triangular quasi-DC scanning potential $V_{ramp}(t)$ with peak values $A_{scan}=\pm250$~mV and scan rate $R_{scan}=15\text{~mV/s}$ such that the period is 66.7~s and (ii) a sinusoidal potential $V_{mdl}(t)=V_0\sin(ft)$ with amplitude $V_0=50\text{~mV}$ and frequency $f =75$~Hz.